Through a Child’s Eyes

 We have found that it is easier to accurately remember your health history while filling out the forms in the convenience of your own home rather than trying to hurry and fill out one more form right before your eye exam.
 Therefore, for your convenience we make the medical history form and the patient information form available online and you can bring them with you to your appointment.

-Pretesting - here a technician will collect data for the doctor.
-Among the tests conducted are lensometry (determines the prescription of your old glasses), Autorefraction (gives the doctor a starting point in determining the glasses prescription), tonometry (measures the pressure in the eye, helpful in diagnosing glaucoma), visual fields (used to help diagnose tumors and glaucoma), retinal pictures (the optomap® Retinal Exam gives a panoramic view of the back of the eye to aid in the diagnosis of diabetes, glaucoma, macular degeneration, retinal tumors, holes, tears and detachments).
+Here a technician will collect data for the doctor.
+Among the tests conducted are lensometry (determines the prescription of your old glasses), Autorefraction (gives the doctor a starting point in determining the glasses prescription), tonometry (measures the pressure in the eye, helpful in diagnosing glaucoma), visual fields (used to help diagnose tumors and glaucoma), retinal pictures (the Optomap Retinal Exam gives a panoramic view of the back of the eye to aid in the diagnosis of diabetes, glaucoma, macular degeneration, retinal tumors, holes, tears, and detachments).

-Eye health evaluation - Potentially the most important part of an eye exam is evaluating the health of the eye.
+Potentially the most important part of an eye exam is evaluating the health of the eye.
 Here we can observe and detect conditions before they become problems.
-The optomap® Retinal Exam technology available at Total Eye Care is especially helpful here.
-In a mere 1/4th of a second, up to 81% of your child's eye is photographed with a panoramic camera.
+The Optomap Retinal Exam technology, available at Total Eye Care, is especially helpful here.
+In a mere 1/4th of a second, up to 81% of your child’s eye is photographed with a panoramic camera.
 We all know how hard it is for us to hold our own eyes still with someone shining a bright light in our eye, it is even more difficult for most children.
-The optomap® makes this much easier to thoroughly evaluate the health of your child's eyes.
+The Optomap makes this much easier to thoroughly evaluate the health of your child’s eyes.

-Consulting with the doctor - the doctor should then bring all of the information together and consult with you on all of the findings, thoroughly answering all of your questions.
-Some of the treatment options available to us are of course glasses, however another option to consider is how contact lenses can improve our child's self image.
+The doctor should then bring all of the information together and consult with you on all of the findings, thoroughly answering all of your questions.
+Some of the treatment options available to us are of course glasses; however, another option to consider is how contact lenses can improve our child’s self-image.
 Certain contact lenses have also been shown to prevent the progression of nearsightedness.